Brandon McDonald (gridiron football): Personal life

-McDonald was born August 26, 1985, to Lisa McDonald Gant and James Spencer in Collins MS. He is a 2003 graduate of Collins High School where he was a contributing member of the repeat State Champion Tigers (back-to-back) under Head Coach Bruce Merchant.
+McDonald was born August 26, 1985, to Lisa McDonald Gant and James Spencer in Collins, Mississippi.
+He is a 2003 graduate of Collins High School, where he was a contributing member of the repeat State Champion Tigers (back-to-back) under head coach Bruce Merchant.
 He also lettered in basketball and baseball.
 He is the cousin of former NFL running back Correll Buckhalter and former NFL quarterback Steve McNair.